-The following additional facts, which were adduced at the hearing on the defendant's motions to suppress, are necessary to a resolution of these claims.
+The following facts, which were adduced at the hearing on the defendant's motions to suppress, are necessary to a resolution of these claims.
 On the morning of Saturday, June 24, 2000, the West Haven police received a report that a dead body had been discovered behind the Washington Avenue Magnet School.
-Joseph Biondi, a detective with the West Haven police department, and John Brunetti, also a detective with that department and the brother of the defendant's father, found the victim's body lying face down in a wooded area behind the school.
-Later that day, the police received information that the defendant had been in the vicinity of the crime scene at the time of the victim's murder.33 Detective Brunetti withdrew from the investigation and was replaced by Anthony Buglione, a detective with the state police.
+Detective Biondi, of the West Haven police department, and John Brunetti, also a detective with that department and the brother of the defendant's father, found the victim's body lying facedown in a wooded area behind the school.
+Later that day, the police received information that the defendant had been in the vicinity of the crime scene at the time of the victim's murder.
+Detective Brunetti withdrew from the investigation and was replaced by Detective Buglione of the Connecticut state police.

-On the evening of June 24, Biondi and Buglione went to the residence at 208 Center Street in West Haven where the defendant lived with his parents.
-The defendant's parents were outside when the police arrived.
-The police informed them that they were investigating a homicide, that the defendant had been identified as a possible suspect in that homicide and that the detectives wanted to know of the defendant's whereabouts on the preceding evening.
+On the evening of June 24, the detectives went to the residence at 208 Center Street in West Haven where the defendant lived with his parents.
+The defendant's parents were outside when the detectives arrived.
+The detectives informed them that they were investigating a homicide, that the defendant had been identified as a possible suspect and that they wanted to know of the defendant's whereabouts on the preceding evening.
 The defendant's father was cooperative and went inside to get the defendant, who emerged from the house with his father about fifteen minutes later.
 Biondi told the defendant why he and Buglione were there and asked whether the defendant would be willing to accompany them to the police station to answer some questions.
 According to Biondi, he told the defendant that he did not have to go with them, but the defendant agreed to do so, and the detectives then transported the defendant to the station.
-According to the defendant, however, he did not believe that he was free to refuse to go to the station with the detectives.34 The defendant's parents followed the detectives and the defendant to the station, where they planned to wait until the detectives had completed their questioning of the defendant.
+According to the defendant, however, he did not believe that he was free to refuse to go to the station with the detectives.
+The defendant's parents followed the detectives and the defendant to the station, where they planned to wait until the detectives had completed their questioning of the defendant.

-Upon arriving at the police station, Biondi and Bugli-

-one took the defendant to a small office in the detective bureau and closed the door.
+Upon arriving at the police station, the detectives took the defendant to a small office in the detective bureau and closed the door.
 Buglione informed the defendant that they were investigating the murder of a woman whose body had been discovered behind a school.
 The detectives did not advise the defendant of his Miranda rights, but, according to Biondi, he specifically told the defendant that he was free to leave.
 Biondi further testified that the defendant indicated that he wished to stay and answer the detectives' questions.
-The defendant, however, testified that he repeatedly had told the detectives that he wanted to leave but that they had informed him that he could not do so.
+The defendant testified, however, that he repeatedly had told the detectives that he wanted to leave but that they had informed him that he could not do so.